Uncover the hidden value in your gym’s marketing data

-Examples of structured data include your CMS, access control, website visitor analytics, class bookings, fee payment, exercise equipment, member wearables data and membership sign-up.
+Examples of structured data include your CMS, access control, website visitor analytics, class bookings, fee payment, exercise equipment, member wearables data, and membership sign-up.

 Structured data is where we find the most value at present.
-It is here the tools most organisations currently use are applied to build business intelligence, gain actionable insights and produce results within fitness operations.
+It is here the tools most organizations currently use are applied to build business intelligence, gain actionable insights and produce results within fitness operations.

 As such, it cannot be ignored.
 Indeed, it is when we add structured and unstructured data together that we get to that hallowed entity: Big Data.

-Examples of unstructured data abound in the area of gym marketing – social media, email comms (where the body text follows no set format), internet reviews, customer surveys, webchat and so on – as well as things like CCTV, phone call recordings and member assessment/induction forms.
+Examples of unstructured data abound in the area of gym marketing – social media, email comms (where the body text follows no set format), internet reviews, customer surveys, webchat, and so on – as well as things like CCTV, phone call recordings and member assessment/induction forms.

 Excitingly, it is in the area of unstructured data that we’ve seen vast leaps forward over the past decade, allowing us to gain far more value from the data in our businesses.

 This functionality hasn’t yet been applied in the fitness sector, but it’s something we’re already exploring at Keepme.
-Ideal customer profiles are one opportunity, whereby our AI tools could take existing data, cluster customers around every variable and develop brand new target segments for our gym marketing campaigns.
+Ideal customer profiles are one opportunity, whereby our AI tools could take existing data, cluster customers around every variable, and develop brand-new target segments for our gym marketing campaigns.

 In between structured and unstructured data lies, perhaps unsurprisingly, semi-structured data, with one great example being customer surveys such as the Net Promoter Score©.